Capabilities¶

 Managing capabilities¶

-User Capabilities¶
+Managing User and Channel Capabilities¶

 User capabilities are controlled with the admin capability <add|remove>

-To make user1 admin, I would run:
+To make user1 admin, run:

 admin capability add user1 admin